From Beijing with Love

-Synopsis
+Plot

-Golden Gun steals the cranium of China's only dinosaur fossil.
-Chow, starring as a hawker-secret-agent 007, is sent to Hong Kong by a high-ranking government official to recapture the cranium.
-When he arrives in Hong Kong, he meets Lee Heung-kam (Anita Yuen), who proposes to help him in his endeavour.
-However, Heung-kam turns out to be a subordinate of Golden Gun.
-Golden Gun is in actuality the government official who directs 007 to find the cranium.
+A mask and armored criminal Golden Gun steals a valuable Tyrannosaurus fossil from the Government of China.
+Chow, starring as a hawker-turned-secret-agent 007 named Ling-ling-chat, is dispatched to Hong Kong by the commander of the Guangzhou Military Region to recover the cranium.
+When he arrives in Hong Kong, he meets Lee Heung-kam (played by Anita Yuen), who offers to help him in his mission.
+However, she turns out to be a subordinate of Golden Gun, who is revealed to be the commander himself.

-Golden Gun instructs Heung-kam to send 007 on a false lead and tells him that the cranium may have been stolen by a smuggler.
+The commander instructs Heung-kam to send Ling-ling-chat on a false lead suggesting that the cranium may have been stolen by a smuggler.
 007, with the help of Heung-kam, sneaks into a cocktail party held by the smuggler.
 Before he enters, he tells Heung-kam that he will fetch her some white roses.
-Heung-kam tells 007 to find evidence that the smuggler stole the cranium; meanwhile, Heung-kam hides in a tree, planning to snipe 007 from afar.
+Heung-kam tells 007 to find evidence implicating the smuggler.
+Meanwhile, Heung-kam hides in a tree, preparing to assassinate 007 from a distance.

 The party is interrupted by a mysterious man (modelled after Jaws from James Bond) and a mysterious woman who are out to kill 007.
 Taking this opportunity, Heung-kam shoots 007 several times, including once in the leg with 007 thinking another assassin has shot him.
 007 (who is wearing a bulletproof vest but not bulletproof trousers) escapes, grabbing three white roses on the way out.

 Heung-kam is touched by this gesture and saves his life.
 She decides to defect from Golden Gun.
-Together, the two destroy the organisation that is behind the theft of the cranium.
-007 eventually wins the hand of Heung-kam and is rewarded with a meat cleaver emblazoned with the calligraphy of Deng Xiaoping.
+Together, they dismantle the criminal organisation behind the fossil theft.
+007 eventually wins the hand of Heung-kam and is rewarded with a meat cleaver engraved with the calligraphy of Deng Xiaoping.